 Classic Credit Cards

-These are the most basic types of credit cards which provide card holders with their basic need of having extra money and extending their funds in case of emergencies, or when they are still waiting for their other sources of income to arrive.
+These are the most common type of credit cards, which provide credit card holders with extra money and fund extension in case of emergencies or when they are still waiting for their other source of income to arrive.

 Premium Credit Cards

 Among the premium cards are Platinum, World and Infinite cards.
 Premium cards require applicants to have high credit scores and will only be granted to individuals with high income as a minimum requirement.

 This type of card is subject to higher charges than their regular counterparts, but also offer more benefits.
 Among the benefits they offer are extensive reward programs, in which you can use to accumulate points to purchase items, have your annual fees waived and more.